What should I Ask: A Knowledge-driven Approach for Follow-up Questions Generation in Conversational Surveys: Dataset and Annotation

 \subsection{Question-Answer Pairs Construction}

-We built our dataset based on OpenDialKG \citep{moon2019opendialkg} which contains open-domain chat conversations between two human agents talking about a given topic including movies, books, sports, and music.
+Our dataset is based on OpenDialKG \citep{moon2019opendialkg}, which contains open-domain conversations between two human agents about a given topic, such as movies, books, sports, and music.
 Those topics often appear in conversational surveys to build rapport and collect various responses.
-Each utterance in the original dataset has been manually annotated with ground-truth entities from a large-scale knowledge base, Freebase \citep{bast2014easy}.
-We first extracted question-answer pairs from OpenDialKG and then manually selected question-answer pairs that are open-ended and with the goal of information collection.
+Each utterance in the original dataset has been manually annotated with entities from Freebase \citep{bast2014easy}.
+We first extracted question-answer pairs from OpenDialKG and then manually selected those that have a clear information goal, e.g., ``how are you doing?'' will not be included.